kxdang/kiendang.me/content/blog/080-react-experience/index.md

 I definitely realized that simple UI interfaces without the use of a library or framework can take a lot of work and I now understand why these frameworks exists and what problems it aims to solve.

 There are more complicated topics such as dealing with an application that has user authentication and how the UI is shown versus a non-authenticated user.
-The built in life-cycle methods help maintain this and I am excited to start building full stack applications using React in the next few months to learn more.
+I am excited to start building full stack applications using React in the next few months to learn more.

 ## <center>What exactly is React?</center>